What is Dirty Electricity?

 Dirty electricity typically interferes with optimum functioning of electronic appliances, creating a phenomenon referred to as power line electromagnetic interference (EMI).
 Today, as an electrical appliance draws power from the main building wiring, it not only gets the standard electricity as initial input but also receives the erratic surges and spikes of energy.
 Many electric appliances malfunction when this happens as they are not equipped to handle this dirty power.

 Research now shows that dirty power might disrupt essential electrical functions within the body.
-Regular exposure to electropollution has often been associated with a wide range of health problems.
+Regular exposure to electro-pollution has often been associated with a wide range of health problems.
 It is therefore imperative to find ways to minimise your exposure to dirty electricity.

 Dirty electricity ultimately emits unsafe, and unwanted, electromagnetic frequencies (EMFs).
 These EMFs are linked to health complications and now studies show that low-level exposure can cause various diseases including mood swings, headaches, fatigue, digestive issues, asthma, heart arrhythmia, fertility issues, cancer, diabetes, etc.

 Despite a growing number of studies showing the various health risks associated with EMFs, government agencies face challenges when trying to determine whether they can find ways to minimise EMF levels.

 The many factors that come into play when assessing what EMF levels are safe include pulse and frequency variations, electrical voltage and duration of exposure.
 These factors make it challenging to set best safety practices in the home.
 Most safety guidelines only consider EMF levels that can affect and ultimately increase the temperature of an object.